almeydajuan/spring_boot_poc/README.md

 How to run it:

-* Add -Dspring.profiles.active=local/production to the starter class
+* If you want to use production environment you should add -Dspring.profiles.active=production to the starter class, by default it runs in local environment
 * Check localhost:8080/swagger-ui.html